 The one and only: Fazer Mignon

 A real egg shell filled with chocolate.
-That’s the Fazer Mignon, which is the company’s second oldest product and was created by Fazer himself when he imported his recipe from Germany.
+That’s the Fazer Mignon, which is the company’s second oldest product.
+It was created by Fazer himself, when he imported his recipe from Germany.
 This was in back in 1896, and since then this Easter sweet has been a classic of Finland’s Holy Weeks.

 The price of these Easter eggs in Finland is between 3 and 4 euros (some years ago they were more or less half the price) per egg.
 They are somewhat expensive because it is pure chocolate (it is not hollow and filled with air that is inside as in many other eggs and chocolates) and they are handmade in the factory in Vantaa.
 This is the process of their creation.

 Have you tried any Fazer Mignons?
 What do you think?
 Let us know in the comments.